-The Brunswick Police Department currently employs nine full-time communications officers and one Communications Supervisor who work rotating shifts to provide 24 hour service, 365 days a year.
+The Brunswick Police Department currently employs nine full-time communications officers and one Communications Supervisor.
+We work 10-hour rotating shifts to provide 24-hour service, 365 days a year.

-The Communications division currently handles all E911 and dispatching needs for Freeport and Brunswick as well as dispatch services for Pownal and Bustins Island Fire and Emergency Medical Services (EMS).
-During the year of 2012 the Communications Division handled over 43,000 calls for service along with thousands of routine requests for information, transfers to other department members and referrals to other agencies.
+The Communications Division handles all E911 and dispatching needs for the towns of Freeport and Brunswick as well as dispatch services for Bustins Island Fire and Emergency Medical Services (EMS).
+During the year 2021, the Communications Division handled almost 40,000 calls for service along with thousands of routine requests for information, transfers to other department members, and referrals to other agencies.

-Attending ongoing training for computer applications, handling of emergency fire and police calls, suicidal callers, domestic violence and E-911 operations, all Communications officers are also trained as Emergency Medical Dispatchers and provide pre-arrival medical instructions such as CPR over the phone.
+Attending ongoing training for computer applications, handling emergency fire and police calls, suicidal callers, domestic violence, and E-911 operations, all Communications officers are also trained as Emergency Medical Dispatchers and provide pre-arrival medical instructions such as CPR over the phone.

 Nationwide, the need for qualified, well-trained personnel to handle emergency calls and perform other critical Communications services has grown over the years.